akuhara/RF_INV/README.md

 # RF_INV

-Receiver function inversion by reversible-jump Markov-chain Monte Carlo
+Transdimensional inversion of receiver function waveforms by reversible-jump Markov-chain Monte Carlo

 (c) 2018 Takeshi Akuhara (Email: akuhara @ eri.u-tokyo.ac.jp)

 Any bug report and suggestions are welcome!

 # Features

-There are many softwares and literatures for trans-dimensional inversion of receiver functions.
-This inversion code has following originalities.

 * Applicable to OBS data
     * Model can include sea water on its top.
 A station is assumed to locate on the seafloor.
 * Multiple input traces